aeberdinelli/js-guidelines/README.md

 # Guidelines for JS {

 ## General rules
+<small>This applies to any language not just JS!</small>
+- **Avoid using libraries** when possible, especially if you can replicate the methods easily (lodash users I'm talking to you).
+Reasons?
+Over-sizing your app, and adding code you don't know.
+- **Always focus on readability** rather than "looking smart".
+Avoid using shorthands or hacks, or using single-character named variables.
+At the end of the day, the language is not what will make your app slow.
+If you need to optimize your app, try to optimize images and http requests.
+- **Prevent duplicated code**.
+You can create any number of reusable functions and it will be far better than re-writing code.
+Why?
+If you have to refactor later, you will have to find every copy of the logic while you could just update the function instead.
+- **Keep functions small**.
+Your function should not work for more than 1 use case.
+Avoid using a lot of if/else that changes the way it works, create several functions instead.
+The only place where you could change the implementation based on conditions is within your controllers.
+In that case, you would call the correct function based on your desired condition.

+## General style rules
 - Always use `;` at the end of each line
 - Always include spaces between brackets: `import { Thing, OtherThing } from './stuff';`
 - Always declare arrays in single line when it has only a few elements: `[ 'thing', 'thing2' ];`